The South Montgomery County Fire Department was founded in 1974, and a lot has changed over the past 47 years.

 An ISO Class 1 rating is the best rating a community’s fire protection can receive, and it provides for the lowest premiums available for fire insurance.
 If you haven’t done so already, download our ISO information letter, and share it with your insurance professional to let them know you reside in a Class 1 community.
 You should see savings on your insurance premiums.

-As Chief of the South Montgomery County Fire Department, I'm proud to lead this group of almost 150 professional firefighters and support staff as we stand ready on a moment’s notice to provide quality services to you whenever you need us.
+As the Interim Chief of the South Montgomery County Fire Department, I'm proud to lead this group of almost 150 professional firefighters and support staff as we stand ready on a moment’s notice to provide quality services to you whenever you need us.

-Today, we’re pleased to share the redesigned South Montgomery County Fire Department website with you.
+We’re pleased to share the redesigned South Montgomery County Fire Department website with you.
 We encourage you to browse the user-friendly site to learn about the history and progression of our department, our community outreach programs, our natural disaster preparedness and fire safety information, and more.

 If you have questions about the site or our department, please call us at 281-363-3473.
 One of our staff members will be happy to get you the answers.